telerik/ajax-docs/controls/asyncupload/security.md

 </appSettings>
 ````

 >note This feature is opt-in to avoid breaking changes.
 This means that if you do not add this setting, whitelisting is not used.
 If you add any types, you must add all types that you use, otherwise those that are not whitelisted will throw an error when uploading.
+We recommend always setting this key to enable the whitelisting feature.

 ### DisableAsyncUploadHandler